dism-exe/dism-exe-notes/lan/topics/bn6f/explorations/entries/2025/001 Exploring bn6f CentralArea Map/investigations/001 Look into NPCScript loading.md

 Next would be to dump the NPC Scripts corresponding to Central Town here.

-We already have [[004 Impl dumping for map npc and cutscene scripts]], we will also need `dump_npcscript`.
+We already have [004 Impl dumping for map npc and cutscene scripts](../../../../../../../tasks/2025/004%20Impl%20dumping%20for%20map%20npc%20and%20cutscene%20scripts/004%20Impl%20dumping%20for%20map%20npc%20and%20cutscene%20scripts.md), we will also need `dump_npcscript`.
 We generalized the note cluster from just concerning with map script to all mapscript, npcscript, and cutscene scripts.
 They are all documented bytecodes, so there should be a lot of shared internal work, besides configured bytecode commands.

-All those commands are also documented in [[000 Documentation Actions]].
+All those commands are also documented in [000 Documentation Actions](../../../../../logs/entries/2025/000%20Documentation%20Actions.md).